 Makes 9 cookies.

 It feels like forever since I last blogged!
 But I found a gorgeous recipe by none other than the Queen of baking; Mary Berry!
-I’ve just made this for my boyfriend and housemates using gluten free flour and coconut oil instead of sunflower oil!
+I’ve just made this for my housemates using gluten free flour and coconut oil instead of sunflower oil!
 Taken from her book ‘Foolproof Cooking’

 125ml sunflower oil